jedevc/fyp-report/report.md

 In this report, we present our take on challenge randomisation, specifically concerning binary-focused challenges.
-We introduce `vulnspec`, a Domain-Specific programming language with the ability to dictate memory layout and control flow graph randomisation, allowing easy encodings of many vulnerabilities.
+We introduce `vulnspec`, a Domain-Specific programming language with the ability to dictate memory layout and control flow graph randomisation, allowing easy encoding of many vulnerabilities.
 In this report, we explain both the design and implementation decisions, as well as the technical details of our approach and evaluate our success using a mini-CTF and survey.